X

 Additionally, due to the nature of SVODs and the fact that it’s likely that no two viewers are at the same point in the series, the storyline buzz is (usually) hushed to avoid possible spoiler alerts, the type of “water cooler talk” that builds the brand and loyal following of a show.

-As a business model, binge watching fails according to Dick Parsons, former CEO of Time Warner.
-Though he admits that the traditional TV viewing model has evolved, with people wanting to consume their media when and where they want, habituating viewers is the goal to TV success.
+As a business model, binge-watching fails according to Dick Parsons, former CEO of Time Warner.
+Though he admits that the traditional TV viewing model has evolved, with people wanting to consume their media when and where they want, habituating viewers is the goal of TV success.
 With TV moving towards a model more similar to movies, it is less profitable.

 But the fact is, TV is changing and businesses that want to survive need to change with it.
 The business model may not be absolutely ideal, but along with this shift, other positive changes are taking place as well.